Menu

 History of NCST

-As the 16th National Congress on School Transportation (NCST) recently reached the milestone of being in existence for over 75 years, we look back to the origins of pupil transportation.
+After a 10-year hiatus due to the COVID pandemic, the 17th National Congress on School Transportation (NCST)reconvened on Sunday, May 4, 2025.
+As part of the NCST process we continue a tradition of honoring the origins of pupil transportation by reviewing the history of the NCST.
 In the first document produced in 1939, the importance of pupil transportation was identified as follows:

 “The safe and economical transportation of nearly 4,000,000 children to and from school every day of the school year is a matter of first importance to millions of parents and thousands of school board members in all parts of the nation.
 In 1938, [there were] 86,099 school buses in operation.”